 8. Jigsaw Puzzles

 Jigsaw Puzzles are great STEM toys are they encourage your child’s mind to figure out what piece fits with another piece.
 Choose a puzzle with as many pieces as will challenge your child without them becoming disillusioned and give up.
+You can read about the benefits of jigsaw puzzles for preschool children here.
 I stock lots of jigsaw puzzles here

 Any kind of bead sets make great STEM toys as children decide what patterns of bracelets or necklaces to make.
 Deciding a pattern and order and figuring out shapes and sizes are great preschool maths activities.

 WIth these building blocks you need to figure out which blocks go where to complete the animals.